appveyor/website/src/docs/team-setup.md

 ### Understanding relationship between GitHub team and AppVeyor role

-Your access as a GitHub user to a certain AppVeyor account is controlled by `GitHub team <-> AppVeyor role` relationship which is 1-to-1 under given AppVeyor account.
+Your access as a GitHub user to a certain AppVeyor account is controlled by *GitHub team &harr; AppVeyor* role relationship which is 1-to-1 under given AppVeyor account.
 That means that GitHub team can be mapped to a single AppVeyor role only.
 Under different account the same GitHub team can be mapped to a different role from that account.

 **Important note:** If GitHub user belongs to two or more teams defined in AppVeyor there is no way for AppVeyor to resolve account role the user should be assigned to.
 For example, suppose you added mapping for two GitHub teams: